timoumi12/alx-backend-storage/0x00-MySQL_Advanced/README.md

-How to create tables with constraints
+How to create tables with constraints\n
-How to optimize queries by adding indexes
+How to optimize queries by adding indexes\n
-What is and how to implement stored procedures and functions in MySQL What is and how to implement views in MySQL
+What is and how to implement stored procedures and functions in MySQL\n What is and how to implement views in MySQL\n
-What is and how to implement triggers in MySQL
+What is and how to implement triggers in MySQL\n